Blog

 At the Congress in November 2018 it became clear:

-• that from the customer's point of view silo solutions (more about what we mean by this here in another blog post) are really not desired.
+• that from the customer's point of view silo solutions are really not desired.
 The discussion and the open questions during the panel discussion showed this clearly in November.

 • that digitalization also requires an answer for the existing machine park, simply focusing on new machines is not an answer.